osmandi/higor/README.md

 func main() {

 	dfHigor := higor.NewDataFrame("csv_path.csv")
-	dfHigor.Sep = ',' // Set only if the comma separaor is different to ','
+	dfHigor.Sep = ',' // Set only if the comma separator is different to ','
     dfHigor.ReadCSV()
     fmt.Println(dfHigor)
 }